bgriffen/cv/README.md

 PhD 2012,  Department of Physics, University of Queensland.

-BSc (Hons) 2007, Department of Physics, University of Queensland, Australia.
+Hons 2007, Department of Physics, University of Queensland, Australia.

 BSc 2006, Department of Physics, University of Queensland, Australia.